joelouthan/Theologicus/src/genesis/genesis09-1-7.md

 The covenants of God, the promises of God, in the working of God to save his people is because God loves us so much.

->John 3:14-17 (CSB) Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, 15 so that everyone who believes in him may have eternal life.
-16 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
-17 For God did not send his Son into the world to condemn the world, but to save the world through him.
+>John 3:14-17 (CSB) Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up,so that everyone who believes in him may have eternal life.For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.For God did not send his Son into the world to condemn the world, but to save the world through him.

 Love God.
 Obey God.
 And go and tell others of this amazingly good news.